 The limited warranty set forth herein may not be assigned, transferred or sold in any way and extends only to the original purchaser.

 In no event shall Firetrace be liable for any consequential or incidental damages arising from the purchase and/or use of Firetrace products, including but not limited to: damages resulting from loss of use of Firetrace products, the costs of replacing discharged suppression agent, damages for lost profits or income, or damages for resulting harm to property other than the Firetrace products.

 All Firetrace systems must exclusively use Firetrace components, especially for connections made to the Firetrace tubing.
 Failure to exclusively use Firetrace components will void this limited warranty and release Firetrace of any and all liability on the performance of the Firetrace components and system.

 The following are some of the factors that influence engineering design and application of Firetrace systems.
-In many cases, these factors are difficult to

 1. The Firetrace system has been designed to provide protection against fire, both existing and imminent, for a limited duration of time when: the system is fully operational; used in its normal, expected environment; the system and its component parts are properly installed, maintained, and operated in complete accordance with written instructions supplied with the system.